 What are the goals of the reviews?

-In reviewing the above data points the goal of the IANA Function Review Team would be:
+In reviewing the above data points the goal of the IANA Function Review Team would be to:

-To evaluate the performance of the IANA Functions Operator and any related oversight bodies vis-à-vis the needs of its direct customers and the expectations of the broader ICANN community;
+Evaluate the performance of the IANA Functions Operator and any related oversight bodies vis-à-vis the needs of its direct customers and the expectations of the broader ICANN community.

-To evaluate the performance of any IANA oversight bodies with respect to the responsibilities set forth in their charters;
+Evaluate the performance of any IANA oversight bodies with respect to the responsibilities set forth in their charters.

-To consider and assess any changes effected since the last IANA Function Review and their implications for the performance of the IANA Naming Functions; and
+Consider and assess any changes put in place since the last IANA Function Review and their implications for the performance of the IANA Naming Functions.

-To identify areas for improvement in the performance of the IANA Functions and associated oversight mechanisms.
+Identify areas for improvement in the performance of the IANA Functions and associated oversight mechanisms.

 Any recommendations would be expected to identify improvements in these areas that were supported by data and associated analysis about existing deficiencies and how they could be addressed.